Straightly/attention/Writing/AI-Security-Paper/AI-Agent-Security-Authentication-Authorization.md

 ## 2. Background and Related Work

+Client-side validation is useless for security since anyone with the token can bypass it entirely—they could just use the GitHub API directly or modify the browser code.

+Who are you protecting against?

+Random internet users? → Don't share your app URL publicly Malware on your computer? → If malware is running, your GitHub session is already compromised Someone using your computer? → They can access your GitHub directly anyway Yourself (accidental damage)? → Git history saves you

 ### 2.1 Traditional Authentication and Authorization

 **[TODO: Add literature review on OAuth 2.0, OpenID Connect, and traditional auth systems]**